-NOTE: Students enrolled in a course(s) required for graduation at another college, must submit a copy of the registration form to the Registrar.
+NOTE: Students enrolled in a course(s) required for graduation at another college, must submit an official transcript within 30 days of the end of the graduation term.
 Students who maintain a perfect 4.0 cumulative shall receive "high honors" recognition.